 Learn the basics of designing for websites on both desktop and mobile platforms.

-If you want to explore the design and build of web-based material and learn how to deploy it to desktop and mobile devices, this is the course for you.
+This six-week course will allow you to explore the design and build of web-based material and subsequent deployment to desktop and mobile devices.

 This is an introductory course, so you should either be a novice or have only a very rudimentary understanding of this process, although a good level of computer literacy is required.

 The course covers the following topics: